-The Marvin Braude Bike Trail is a 22-mile paved bicycle path that runs along the Los Angeles County coastline, from the northern terminus at Will Rogers State Beach, in the Pacific Palisades neighborhood of Los Angeles, to the southern terminus at Torrance County Beach in Torrance, and is open year-round.
+The Marvin Braude Bike Trail is a 22-mile paved bicycle path that runs along the Los Angeles County coastline, from the northern terminus at Will Rogers State Beach, in the Pacific Palisades neighborhood of Los Angeles, to the southern terminus at Torrance County Beach in Torrance and open year-round.
 This bike path is a great way to explore the many personalities of the beach towns along the famous Strand in Los Angeles County.

 Starting under the cliffside houses of the rich and famous in Pacific Palisades, you can start out at Will Rogers State Beach and soon pass the entrance to Temescal Gateway Park.
-Traveling along the open beach, you arrive at the Santa Monica Pier where you can take a break for a ferris wheel, coaster or carousel ride, eat some ice cream, or visit one of the farmers' markets.
+Traveling along the open beach, you arrive at the Santa Monica Pier, where you can take a break for a Ferris wheel, coaster, or carousel ride, eat some ice cream, or visit one of the farmers' markets.

-To download the trial map, click here.
+To download the trail map, click here.
 The map includes mile markers between beaches and restroom locations.
 Parking is available throughout the trail's length, usually adjacent to public beaches.
 Refer to the map for exact locations.

 Culver City, CA 90232

 This Bike Path is like a super highway for bicycles.
-The creek bike path is pretty, but unfortunately you see some inevitable litter.
-It goes on for miles and you can connect from there to the beach and into Culver City to the east.
+The creek bike path is pretty, but unfortunately, you see some inevitable litter.
+It goes on for miles, and you can connect from there to the beach and into Culver City to the east.
 You can catch it off Centinela near Braddock or closer to the beach near Washington Blvd.
 Not lit at night, this path is best enjoyed during the day.
-There are lots of turns, and you get the views of the creek and its wildlife.
+There are lots of turns, and you get views of the creek and its wildlife.

 6300 Balboa Blvd.